sobir-git/eyeblink-detection/README.md

 python -m pip install -r requirements.txt
 ```

-## 4. Run
+4. Run the program:
 ```bash
 python detect_blinks.py
 ```

-You can add `-g` flag to display the graph of metrics.
+You can add the -g flag to display the graph of metrics:
 ```bash
 python -g detect_blinks.py
 ```

-# Run using Docker
+## Option 2: With Docker

-## 1. Clone the repo
+1. Clone the repository and navigate to the directory:
 ```bash
 git clone https://github.com/sobir-git/eyeblink-detection
 cd eyeblink-detection/
 ```

-## 2. Build docker image
+2. Build the Docker image:
 ```bash
 docker build -t eyeblink-detection:latest .
 ```
-Wait for some time.
-It may take 5-10 minutes.

-## 3. Run docker image
-Run the following command, giving the container specific access to webcam and X11 desktop.
+3. Run the Docker container with specific access to webcam and X11 desktop:
 ```bash
 xhost +